 At Fantastic Removals, we help UK citizens to move home outside of UK soil.
 Most of them prefer countries within the European Union for reasonable purposes.

 When we receive a call from customers who need an international move, they often ask plenty of questions about the country they’re moving to.
 Now, we’ve created this complete guide on moving to Germany from the UK.
-It is for those who’re planning or have already arranged their relocation to one of EU’s top countries for a living.
+It is for those who’re planning or have already arranged their relocation to one of the EU’s top countries for a living.

 In this guide, we give information on anything you may possibly ask.
 This includes preparation, documentation, life in Germany, how to find a job there or even how to transport your pet to the country with zero hassle.